EdwardALockhart/HASHcrypt/README.md

 # HASHcrypt

 > Multi-Key One-Time Pad Cipher

-## Description
-Encrypts and decrypts messages using a character-value dictionary controlled by a user-defined random state and a securely-random decryption key unique to each encrypted message.
+> Encrypts and decrypts messages using a character-value dictionary controlled by a user-defined random state and a securely-random decryption key unique to each encrypted message.

 > Strengths
 The resulting ciphertext will be impossible to decrypt as long as: